aarong/feedme-spec/README.md

 Once a client has connected to the server via the transport, the client performs a `Handshake` to initiate the Feedme conversation.

-### Actions

-Clients perform operations on the server by invoking `Actions`.
-Clients indicate the action to be performed by specifying an `Action Name` and may supply `Action Arguments` with further specifics.

-When a client successfully performs an action, the server returns `Action Data` describing the outcome of the action.

-The following are determined by the API design and should be documented for API
-clients:

-- The set of available actions.

-- The required structure of action arguments.

-- The structure of resulting action data.

 ### Feeds

-Clients access live data and action notification streams using `Feeds`.
-Clients open feeds by specifying a `Feed Name` and may supply `Feed Arguments` with further specifics.
+Clients access live data and notification streams using `Feeds`.
+Clients `Open` feeds by specifying a `Feed Name` and may supply `Feed Arguments` with further specifics.

-When a client successfully opens a feed, the server returns the current `Feed Data` and commits to notifying the client about future changes to that data.

-Once a client has `Opened` a feed, the feed may later be `Closed` by the client or forcibly `Terminated` by the server.
+When a client opens a feed, the server returns the current `Feed Data` and commits to notifying the client about future changes to that data.
+The feed may later be `Closed` by the client or forcibly `Terminated` by the server.

 The following are determined by the API design and should be documented for API
 clients: